mattdodge/.codes/_posts/2013-10-03-tweet-2-rss-has-been-shut-down.md

 > Services which provide XML/RSS output of Twitter Content are disallowed per our API Terms of Service, unless they only return IDs.
 If you have encountered other services which engage in this activity please let us know and we will investigate them for compliance with our Rules.

-I "politely" responded that I would not snitch on fellow developers who are simply trying to make the web a better place and that they could do their own f*%king homework to find them.
+I "politely" responded that I would not snitch on fellow developers who are simply trying to make the web a better place and that they could do their own homework to find them.

 To the users of Tweet-2-RSS, I apologize for the sudden suspension.
 It came as a surprise to me as well.
 Even though Twitter can't seem to do some simple Googling, there are other services out there that will accomplish the same thing.
 However, be warned that they are most likely in violation of the same terms.
 For now, Tweet-2-RSS will just return some empty XML results so your plugins won't "break" or throw exceptions.
 It will just look like there is no content.
 To those of you who donated and helped out with the hosting costs: I greatly appreciate the support and help.
 I will be refunding your donations considering the service is no longer operating.
 Wait for an email from me.